Learn how food brand Muddy Bites uses ShipBob’s warehouse management system to centralise fulfilment, inventory, orders, and shipments in-house.

 Muddy Bites is a CPG brand that makes the best part of a sundae cone available in bags for you to snack on.
-Their delicious bite-sized snacks come in milk, dark, and white chocolate flavors.
+Their delicious bite-sized snacks come in milk, dark, and white chocolate flavours.
 Based in the Midwest, two friends-turned-co-founders with prior experience in food and ecommerce industries produce these one-of-a-kind products that have gone viral on social media through clever memes and millions of likes on TikTok.

 - $10,000 funded on Kickstarter within 24 hours